izenynn/libft/README.md

 #include <libft.h>
 ```

-- Or include only the part of the libft you are going to use
+- Or include only the part that you are going to use (list of functions below)

 ```c
 #include <libft/ft_char.h>